budryerson/TFMini-Plus/README.md

 The `getData( dist, flux, temp)` function passes back three, signed, 16-bit measuremnent data values.
 It sets the `status` error code byte and returns a boolean value indicating 'pass/fail'.
 If no serial data is received or no header sequence (`0x5959`) is detected within one (1) second, the function sets an appropriate `status` error code and 'fails'.
 Given the asynchronous nature of the device, the serial buffer is flushed before reading and the `frame` and `reply` data arrays are zeroed out to delete any residual data.
 This helps with valid data recognition and error discrimination.

+A `getData( dist)` function is available that passes back only the distance value.

-`sendCommand( cmnd, param)` sends a 32bit command and a 32bit parameter to the device.
+sendCommand( cmnd, param)` sends a 32bit command and a 32bit parameter to the device.
 It sets the `status` error code byte and returns a boolean 'pass/fail' value.
 A proper command (`cmnd`) must be selected from the library's list of twenty defined commands.
 A parameter (`param`) may be entered directly as an unsigned number, but it is better to choose from the Library's defined parameters because **an erroneous parameter can block communication and there is no external means of resetting the device to factory defaults.**

 Any change of device settings (i.e. frame-rate or baud-rate) must be followed by a `SAVE_SETTINGS` command or else the modified values may be lost when power is removed.  `SYSTEM_RESET` and `RESTORE_FACTORY_SETTINGS` do not require a `SAVE_SETTINGS` command.